gauge-sh/tach/docs/usage.md

 You can accept these suggestions immediately with `Ctrl + s`, or you can edit the selections freely before confirming.

-Any time you make changes with `tach pkg`, it is recommended to run [`tach sync`](usage.md#tach-sync) to automatically set up dependency rules.
+Any time you make changes with `tach pkg`, it is recommended to run [`tach sync`](usage.md#tach-sync) to automatically configure dependency rules.

 ## tach sync
 `tach` can automatically sync your project configuration (`tach.yml`) with your project's actual dependencies.